8483/notes/topics/git.md

 3    - master assimilates branch
 ```

-# Rebase
+## Rebase

 **The "merging" is done from the perspective of where we merge `FROM`.**

 The second way of combining work between branches is rebasing.
-Rebasing essentially takes a set of commits, "copies" them, and plops them down somewhere else.
+Rebasing essentially takes a set of commits, "copies" them, and plops them down somewhere else i.e. it serializes the history if you do not want a lot of branches in the final history.

 While this sounds confusing, the advantage of rebasing is that it can be used to make a nice linear sequence of commits.
 The commit log / history of the repository will be a lot cleaner if only rebasing is allowed.